Jon Mailer started life as a Sheep Shearer.

 • Given 1 person in need required medication

-Jon has an extraordinary organisation — you just feel the buzz when you walk in.
+Jon has an extraordinary organization — you just feel the buzz when you walk in.
 And the clients (Jon and the team refer to them as ‘friends’) absolutely love the impact of the programs the College provides both on its Gold Coast and Brisbane Campuses.

-For Jon and the team it’s all about thinking the opposite.
+For Jon and the team, it’s all about thinking the opposite.

 And Jon’s been doing that all his working life.
 He recalls how at 21 years of age after studying at Agricultural College he was sheep shearing.
-“I looked at the other shearers most of whom were in their 40s, cigarettes out of their mouths, pretty substantial tummies, and I realised this wasn’t a ‘possible future’ that inspired me.”
+“I looked at the other shearers most of whom were in their 40s, cigarettes out of their mouths, pretty substantial tummies, and I realized this wasn’t a ‘possible future’ that inspired me.”

 So Jon, fit from his shearing and, as he puts it, loving what ladies looked like in lycra at the gyms, effectively pioneered Australia’s first personal training companies.
-He went on to develop some of the first business profit centres – via personal training – in the country and then ‘exported’ his knowledge and passion across to New Zealand.
+He went on to develop some of the first business profit centers – via personal training – in the country and then ‘exported’ his knowledge and passion across to New Zealand.

 And yes, he did meet Danyelle in lycra!